 Detoxification in a controlled, supervised environment minimizes the physical harm caused by suddenly cutting your body off from those substances and may prevent life-threatening complications.

-What is a medical detox?
-Medical Detox Orange County, Southern California
+What Is Medical Detox in Cornerstone Of Southern California

 The withdrawal symptoms from most drugs can be horrific.
-The symptoms can be so bad that they cause a number of drug and alcohol dependent people to relapse.
-Without a medical detox the dangers of withdrawal from certain substances can be life threatening.
-A medical detox can safely manage the symptoms and dangers that arise during the initial stages of withdrawal.
+The symptoms can be so bad that they cause a number of drug and alcohol-dependent people to relapse.
+Without a medical detox, the dangers of withdrawal from certain substances can be life-threatening.
+Medical detox can safely manage the symptoms and dangers that arise during the initial stages of withdrawal.

 Detox alone is rarely enough to gain permanent sobriety, and additional therapy is required to discover and address the underlying causes of addiction.